 - What’s happened so far?

 - What needs to happen to close the deal?

 This will cut down on the time-intensive action of setting up each individual’s needs during the meeting, allowing you to focus on the numbers, problems, and solutions.

 3. Identify obstacles and create action items to move forward:

 Every meeting will transit with a lot of numbers and metrics talk - and how we can improve them.
 The sales manager will start with how the KPIs have changed over the week.
 Every sales rep will have their own performance numbers.
 Maybe some reps had a hard week and some are crushing numbers.
 The ultimate goal is to identify obstacles - and there will be some obstacles.
-Here are some of the obstacles you’ll be looking for:
+Here are some bottlenecks you’ll be looking for: